rabiyasalehjee/Fluencio-Website/README.md

 Fluencio is a responsive website designed to showcase various modern web development techniques.
 The site features animations, a parallax effect, a carousel, and a sticky navigation bar, making it a great example of a dynamic and engaging web experience.

-## Screenshots
+## Website Demo

-Here’s a screenshot of the homepage:
+Here’s the demo website: [Fluencio Website Demo](https://fluencio-website.vercel.app/)

 ![Fluencio Homepage](img/website-screenshot.png)